 By Doug Gritzmacher

-In August, the FAA adjusted their rules and regulations for UAV operators operating their drones for commercial purposes (see our discussion of those rules here).
+In August, the FAA adjusted their rules and regulations for UAV operators operating their drones for commercial purposes (see our discussion of those drone rules).
 Many have thought the FAA’s existing rules for professional aerial videography were confusing and excessive, specifically the requirement than a drone operator was a certified Part 61 pilot, as in for airplanes.

 It seems the FAA has recognized the immense interest in and application of UAVs, so kudos to them for making some changes.
 In fact, CNN recently reported that they are in the works with manufactures to create a drone suitable for live new broadcasting.
-Between that news and Amazon’s well-known interest in using drones as a delivery services, the opportunities for commercial drone operation are bound to only increase.
-So now seems to be a perfect time to get involved if you haven’t already.
+Between that news and Amazon’s well-known interest in using drones for delivery services, the opportunities for commercial drone operation are bound to only increase.
+Our video production company has been using drones for our video productions for some time.
+If you haven’t gotten involved already, now seems to be a perfect time.

 We check back in with our favorite professional UAV crew, Elite Air, to get the low down on these new rules, being referred to as “Part 107,” and their thoughts on the changes and how they will affect their work on real estate video productions and other forms of video production as well as the film and video industry as a whole.